 - The reduced expression of emotions (affective dullness) implies a sample of little or no emotion.
 The face lacks mobility.
 People have little or no visual contact.
 They do not use their hands or their heads to give emotional emphasis while talking.
 The facts that usually produce laughter or tears do not provoke in them any response.

-- The poverty of speech refers to the existence of a decrease in productivity of language.
+- The poverty of speech refers to the existence of a decrease in the productivity of language.
 The answers to the questions can be laconic, of one or two words, giving the impression of reflecting an interior emptiness.

 - The lack of sociability is the lack of interest in relating to others.

-These negative symptoms are often associated with a general loss of motivation, objectives and sense of purpose.
+These negative symptoms are often associated with a general loss of motivation, objectives, and sense of purpose.

 - Disorganization implies the existence of extravagant thinking and behavior disorders.

 - The thought disorder refers to disorganized thinking, manifested through language or inconsistency constant changes from one topic to another.
 The language can be slightly disorganized or totally incoherent and incomprehensible.